-TBD
+As part of federation establishment, the P-OP shares its EDN(s) with L-OP in order to share its edge resources with L-OP.
+For details please check solution in clause 6.2.3.

 6.4.
 Key Issue#4: Federated EAS resource reservation management

+6.4.1 Description

 This is intended for an OP to reserve resources for an application provider, with other OP, when the application provider initiate the reservation using NBI.
 The application provider shall be able to request reservation of resources with partner OP on per location basis.
 The partner OP shall be able to reserve resources for a given application provider from the allocated quota for the leading OP.
-The partner OP may have allocated the pool of resources for the leading OP during the EDN registration process.
-Once the resource reservation request is approved by the partner OP, a resource pool identifier is provided to the leading OP to refer to specific resource pool for application provider.
-Application provider can use the identifier while instantiating the application to indicate which resource are to be used when deploying applications in partner OP zones.
+The partner OP may have allocated resources for the leading OP during the EDN registration process.
+Once the resource reservation request is approved by the partner OP, the reserved resource information is provided to the leading OP for application provider to use.
+Application provider can use the reserved resource while instantiating the application in the partner OP zones.

 This is crucial to investigate in the method and solutions used for resource reservation management.
 It is to be discussed whether it require enhancement to edge NRM and the procedures defined in TS 28.538.